wellyshen/react-cool-dimensions/README.md

 };
 ```

 > Note: If the `breakpoints` option isn't set or there's on the defined breakpoint (object key) for a range of width.
-The `currentBreakpoint` will be `undefined`.
+The `currentBreakpoint` will be empty string;

 ## Performance Optimization